tnsqkyy/hackbook/labs/TryHackMe/README.md

 # TryHackMe

+Here are my notes and walkthroughs for the rooms I've finished on TryHackMe.

-This directory contains write-ups for the TryHackMe rooms I have completed.
-Each room has its own directory containing a detailed write-up and any necessary files.
+Each room gets its own folder with a full guide and any files needed to solve it.

 ## Rooms

-*   **[OhSINT](./rooms/OhSINT/)**: A room focused on Open-Source Intelligence (OSINT) techniques.
+*   **[OhSINT](./rooms/OhSINT/)**: A room all about Open-Source Intelligence (OSINT).